-Originally a department store, the Petersen underwent a massive, multi-million dollar remodel in 2015, and got quite the different exterior, which despite being hated by many in the area, has won awards.
+Originally a department store, the Petersen underwent a massive, multi-million dollar remodel in 2015, and got quite the different exterior, designed by Frank Gehry, which despite being hated by many in the area, has won awards.
 I can say I’m not a fan, and liked the original exterior much more.
 But let’s get down to what is inside, which is what really matters.

 The Petersen is not just a place to look at classic and rare cars, but also a place to learn about the history of the automobile.
 Above is a replica of the 1886 Benz Patent Motorwagen, which is regarded as the first practical self-propelled vehicle.
 It had a top speed of ten miles per hour, and less than one horsepower!

 One of the biggest draws to the Petersen is its collection of movie vehicles.